yjhp1016/taichi_LBM3D/README.md

 if `bc_x_left == 1` is select, then the desired pressure on the left side of X direction need to be given in `rho_bcxl` if `bc_x_left == 2` is select, then the desired velocity on the left side of X direction need to be given in `vx_bcxl, vy_bcxl, vz_bcxl`

-The same rule applied to the other five sides
+The same rules applied to the other five sides

 ###### set viscosity
 Viscosity is set in `niu = 0.1` for single phase solver